adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 The general format for external command references is

-	$([working directory pathname]command args)
+	$(command args)

-The working directory pathname is optional.
-If present, it is enclosed in square brackets.
-If the working directory pathname is not fully qualified it is interpreted as relative to the folder of the configuration file containing the reference.

-The remainder of the line is the shell command name followed by any arguments.
+The above examples assume there is a command with the name `read_umapi_config_from_s3` and `read_ldap_config_from_server` that you have supplied.

 A command shell is launched by User Sync which runs the command.
 The standard output from the command is captured and that output is used as the umapi or ldap configuration file.

+The command is run with the working directory as the directory containing the configuration file.

 If the command terminates abnormally, User Sync will terminate with an error.